benmarwick/Analysing-Archaeological-Radiocabon-Ages-Using-R/readme.md

 ## Overview

-In this workshop we will practice some techniques for analysing archaeological radiocabon ages using R. Here’s the outline of key
+In this workshop we will practice some techniques for analysing archaeological radiocabon ages using R. Here are the [slides](https://docs.google.com/presentation/d/1CnenM0imyfxBRZUdeuTP6afRMvEZbg99nsLmbvSOeaE/edit?usp=sharing).
+Here’s the outline of key
 topics:

 1. Calibrate and plot a single age